WebStroom/node-cubelets/README.md

 })
 ```

-The change event will fire when you add or remove direct neighbors to the robot construction, but the full map is only fetched once.
+The change event will fire when the robot construction changes in any detectable way, included if a block is added, removed, or moved.

 Command
 =======